 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Adrianna Kolberg: Single molecule force spectroscopy allows us to obtain physical parameters that describe the mechanical and adhesive properties of polymers.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Adrianna Kolberg: The functionalization of AFM cantilever tips with single molecules calls for absolutely clean conditions and proper handling of the small AFM cantilever chips to ensure reliable results.

 OPTIONAL: Why is visual demonstration of this method critical?